-How to Tell When Mushrooms Go Bad
+How to Tell If Your Mushrooms Have Gone Bad

-They smell bad/funny
+They smell bad

 They're older than two weeks

 They've developed dark spots

 How can you properly store mushrooms to optimize their shelf life?
 Here are a few storage tips to help you get the most out of your fungi before they spoil.